 Bringing Oslo Closer to the World

-Anders, Stian and Tom Victor has been some of the most innovative restaurateurs in Oslo the last couple of years.
-More than anyone they’ve brought trends like food trucks, street food and natural wine to the city.
-They have introduced Oslo citizens to ramen, steam buns, and kimchi – to name a few dishes that was almost unheard of here a few years back.
+Anders, Stian, and Tom Victor have been some of the most innovative restaurateurs in Oslo in the last couple of years.
+More than anyone they’ve brought trends like food trucks, street food, and natural wine to the city.
+They have introduced Oslo citizens to ramen, steam buns, and kimchi – just to name a few dishes that were almost unheard of here a few years back.

 Are you looking forward to the opening of Sentralen?
 Please leave a comment below.